enze-chen/enze-chen.github.io/_posts/2024-02-03-matsci-courses.md

 	While there are no prerequisites listed, I think ENGR 50 is a sensible one, and 142 might be a helpful foundation.
 	- [MATSCI 156](https://explorecourses.stanford.edu/search?q=matsci156){:target="_blank"} is taught by yours truly and has a bit of overlap with 152 (naturally) and expects a bit more prerequisites for you to maximize enjoyment and understanding.
 	I believe it's possible to do thermo and electromagnetism concurrently; the course is just difficult in the complete absence of that knowledge.
-- It might seem odd that the 180s don't have many prerequisites and appear to rehash the 140s in content.
+- It might seem odd that the 180s don't have many prerequisites and appear to rehash the 140s in content based on their course descriptions.
 That's because the 180s are the Grad Core for MS and PhD students.
 That being said, they are often some of the most enjoyable courses (they were mine), and I trust you'll have a good time too, bearing in mind:
 	- My first tip is a psychological one: **Do not be intimidated** by the grad students.
 	If you've done well in the Undergrad Core and other MATSCI classes, you absolutely belong here and can go toe-to-toe academically with them; I'd bet money on it.
+	Particularly because in advanced degrees the coursework/GPA does not matter as much, so those students likely won't be as hard-working as you.
-	If there's a 180s course that looks interesting to you, I encourage you to try it.
+	If there's a 180s course that looks interesting to you, I encourage you to try it if you have a solid grasp of the fundamentals.
-	Do be prepared though when you attend the first class and you spot only 2 undergrads and 40 graduate students.
+	Do be prepared though when you attend the first class and you spot only 2 undergrads and 40 graduate students—it might even just be you.
 	- Don't be afraid to **ask questions and ask for help**!
 	Faculty love to see undergrads in their Grad Core courses and will often go the extra mile to make sure you understand the concepts.
 	They know Stanford undergrads work very hard academically and will reward you accordingly.
 	- The overall approach of these courses is more theoretical.
 	PhD students need a strong foundation for their research, so you'll find that these courses are structured accordingly.
 	Probably fewer applications and cool demos, more derivations and going deep. 🕳️
+	- As such, the courses are undoubtedly more advanced than the undergraduate Core and you should be appropriately prepared.
+	For example, if you did well in [144 (UG Thermo)](https://explorecourses.stanford.edu/search?q=matsci144){:target="_blank"} and found it enjoyable, you are a good candidate for [181 (GR Thermo)](https://explorecourses.stanford.edu/search?q=matsci181){:target="_blank"}; but maybe hold off on [185 (GR Quantum)](https://explorecourses.stanford.edu/search?q=matsci185){:target="_blank"} if you have yet to take [142 (UG Quantum)](https://explorecourses.stanford.edu/search?q=matsci142){:target="_blank"}.
 	- The courses have a sequence, corresponding to the term they're offered.
 	For example, much like 144–145, it is probably expected that if you're in [182 (Kinetics)](https://explorecourses.stanford.edu/search?q=matsci182){:target="_blank"} in Winter, you will have first mastered the content in [181 (Thermo)](https://explorecourses.stanford.edu/search?q=matsci181){:target="_blank"} in Autumn since all graduate students move through the Grad Core together.
 	I think [184 (Structure)](https://explorecourses.stanford.edu/search?q=matsci184){:target="_blank"}–[183 (Defects)](https://explorecourses.stanford.edu/search?q=matsci183){:target="_blank"} have a similar expectation, but you can build this background knowledge from any source (UG courses, research, etc.)
 - The 190s are just like the 180s (which used to be the 190s before the Grad Core restructuring), covering specific materials classes and properties.
 All of the previous points apply.

+_Last updated: Feb.
+11, 2024._